 Comment: School buildings and their ground should provide wayfinding and be welcoming, accessible and inclusive to people with differing needs and capabilities.
-The proposed classroom buildings cater for the needs of various staff and students being located adjacent to the existing school campus with easy level access via a ramp into the single storey buildings.
+The proposed classroom building cater for the needs of agriculture staff and students being located within the agriculture precinct with easy level access via a ramp into the single storey building.